svlady/vacli/Readme.md

 All vacli commands normally producing a JSON output.
 You can use jq or jmespath to query and filter resulting JSON and chain multiple calls using UNIX pipes.
 Sometimes, however, it's more convenient to work with a tabular output.
 Most commands accepting the --table option and printing certain JSON keys as a table columns.
+You can even reference compound keys by chaining keys in a nested dictionaries.
 For example:
 ```
 $ ./vacli public-ip-list
 [